datahubio/datarich-demo/README.md

 ## What does the syntax look like?

-The structure and text formatting of the documents are created with markdown (take a look at [this guide](https://www.datopian.com/playbook/markdown) to learn more about markdown).
+The structure and text formatting of the documents are created with markdown.
 But it's not just markdown; it's markdown on steroids: writers are capable of easily adding tables of contents, mathematical formulas, data visualisations, and more!

 And guess what?
 What you are reading right now is a DataRich document powered by DataHub.
 That's why we can do this: